radicalbit/rbd-docs/contribution/installation.rst

 ==============================================================
-How to setup your environment to work on the RBP documentation
+How to setup your environment to work on the RBD documentation
 ==============================================================